 He spoke.
 And drank rapidly a glass of water

-next to of course god america i Structure
+Structure of next to of course god america i

 One biographer describes Cummings as someone who “experimented radically with form, punctuation, spelling, and syntax, abandoning traditional techniques and structures to create a new, highly idiosyncratic means of poetic expression.”
 This is clearly evident in this poem.
 He breaks up lines right in the middle of sentences, does not capitalize “god”, “america” or “i”.
 His sentence structure and errors go along with his personality as one to go against the grain and write about his beliefs even when they were not popular.
 His free-verse writing in which he breaks the rules of proper English, corresponds with his beliefs and personality.

 E.E.
 Cumming’s status as an American by birth gives this poem all the more meaning.
 He has the authority to speak on the patriotism of the United States, because he is a U.S citizen by birth.
 He was born in Cambridge, Massachusetts, on October 14, 1894.
 In 1917, Cummings left the U.S to go to France and work as a volunteer ambulance driver during World War I. This fact gives the author even more authority to write about U.S patriotism.
 Being an ambulance driver, he would have seen the worst atrocities there were to be seen in World War I. After some time of volunteering, Cummings and a friend were detained in a prison camp, as the authorities became suspicious of them, partly due to Cumming’s habit of being rather outspoken about his anti-war beliefs.
 It is no surprise, then, that Cummings wrote about his anti-war beliefs.
 Not only did he experience the tragedies of war first hand, but he was also detained for being outspoken about these beliefs.
 This clearly did not stop Cummings from continuing to speak and write according to his beliefs.
 He was a man who valued humanity and hated war.